The local area is now defined as a 6-hour drive from #DoverAFB. Leave outside the local area must be approved by one's squadron commander.

 Burger King - Open for drive-thru only

 Commissary (DeCA) - Access will be limited to 75 patrons at a time to maintain social distancing, and cloth face coverings remain mandatory to protect force health.
-There will not be any dedicated days or times for specific patrons, and the ticketing queue system will be removed.
-Only one member of the household should conduct shopping unless additional members cannot be left unattended (children, disabled, etc.) to maximize the 75 patron limitation.
+There will not be any dedicated days or times for specific patrons, and the ticketing queue system has been removed.
+Only one member of the household should conduct shopping unless additional members cannot be left unattended (children, disabled, etc.) to maximize the 75-patron limitation.
 No reusable bags.
-Card is preferred to Cash.
+Card is preferred to cash.

 Charlie's Hotdogs - Open for carryout only

 Child Development Center & Youth Center – Open M-F: 6:15 AM - 5:45 PM